MapleWheels/TeleporterDropTierEditor/Thunderstore/0.0.3/README.md

  - 0.0.3: Bugfixes:
 	- Fixed an issue where no boss drops could cause no items to be spawned.
 	- Fixed an issue that caused the right tier to not be selected fairly (according to the weight).
- - 0.0.4: Added Hot Reload support (see: ConfigurationManager plugin for BepInEx).